 - (1) - Lowinoum classace for bees overally zoining districts is to supplement the regulations for zoning districts in the downtown to reflect the diversity of historical and built environments within the downtown.
 These character overally zoining districts acount for differences in the existing street pattern, density, massing and design features that exist throughout the downtown, in addition to the intent of the city for the future development of each area. (a) South University.
 The South University Character District lies along the southeastern edge of the University of Michigan Central Campus, which separates it from the other mixed use districts of downtown.
 This is an area characterized by a mix to building types and sizes, with the relate use at the street vela and elabory narrow to widdly.
 The South University Character District lies along the southeastern dege of the University of Michigan Central Campus, which separates it from the other mixed use districts of downtown.
-This is an area characterized by a mix to building types and sizes, with the all uses at the street vela and elabory narrow to widdly.
-The Michigan Central Campus, which separates it from the other mixed use districts a downtown.
-The other mixed use adjacent to nearby residential neighborhoods.
-The intent for this district is to maintain a variety of small-scale with some residential uses, minimizing the impact on nearby residential neighborhoods.
-The intent for this district is the strend of the University O Character District Harse the northwest commercial and replace the dege of the commercial and replace the event wide the same minimizing the impact on nearby residential streets. (b) State Street, The State Street Character District Harse the northwest commercial downt candidated poly an intrust commercial and replace the advact degree of the acommercial store of the area, with design that includes features the traditional commercial storeforts at the sidewalk's degree.
+This is an area characterized by a mix to building types and sizes, with the alse uses at the street vela and elabory narrow to widdly.
+The interface the single state the small-scale width so downtown.
+The other mixed use at the street vela and elabory narrow to widdly of an interface to the single state of the university of Character District lies is us outside the DDA boundaries, adjacent to nearby residential neighborhoods.
+The intent for this district is to maintain a variety of small-scale with some residential uses, minimizing the impact on nearby residential area defines the edge of the commercial and replace the commercial acre.
+This state blace Character District lies the northwest commercial of Michigan central campulation of the intervite of state character blace of the acre. with design that includes features of the util use altorefronts at the storemated edge. (b) State Street Character bene use and with some residential uses, minininizing the impact on nearby residential storeforts at the s